-Mike Hardiman is the Owner of Hardiman Consulting, a government affairs and public relations firm based in Washington DC founded in 1999.
+Mike Hardiman is the Owner of Hardiman Consulting, a government affairs and public relations firm based in the Washington DC metro area, founded in 1999.
 Clients have included federal contractors working in support of the Departments of State, Homeland Security and Defense.
-He previously lobbied and consulted for national trade associations on a variety of issues, off-road recreational groups seeking access to public lands and private property owners having regulatory conflicts.
+He previously lobbied and consulted for national trade associations, off-road recreational groups seeking access to public lands and private property owners having regulatory conflicts.

-He holds a Project Management Professional (PMP) certification from the Project Management Institute, a Certified Government Financial Manager (CGFM) certificaton from the Association of Government Accountants, a Certified Fraud Examiner (CFE) certificaton from the Associaton of Certifed Fraud Examiners and is a licensed real estate agent in Washington DC.
+He is a Project Management Professional (PMP) awarded by the Project Management Institute, a Certified Government Financial Manager (CGFM) awarded by the Association of Government Accountants, a Certified Fraud Examiner (CFE) awarded by the Associaton of Certifed Fraud Examiners, a Certified Goverment Auditing Profesional (CGAP) awarded by the Institute of Internal Auditors and is a licensed real estate agent in Washington DC and Virginia.

 Hardiman served in Iraq as an advisor to the Iraqi government in 2004 and 2005.
 He was assigned to the Municipality of Baghdad supporting governace, and was also part of the Iraqi-American team responsible for establishing the Commission on Public Integrity, Iraq's primary corruption fighting agency.
 In 2008 he completed an assignment in Iraq for the US Special Operatons Command standing up a psychological operations project.